johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

                     devices.
 If possible, remove and replace only one wire at a time.

-                32. Replace or Jump out faulty sensors, limit switches and relays at the PLC at the multiplexer or in the ladder logic on a PC.
-This will make the motor run continuously.

                 33. Are sensors or switches hot (temperature)?
 Water inside?

-                34. Check if unwanted reflections are confusing photo eyes.

-                35. Check that sensors, reflectors, limit switches and encoders are adjusted and fastened securely and aligned properly.
-Suspect limit switches and proxes if machine parts have become loose or misaligned.

-                36. Check that photo eyes are unobstructed, especially entering the prefeeder.

-                37. Check that photo eyes and reflectors are clean.

-                38. Check for error messages or error lights at the VFDs (Think Prime2 DieCut cabinet and DieCut1 next door).

-                39. Check error messages at the control panels.
-Pay special attention to the messages generated first because these could be the cause of later faults.

-                40. Check for error messages or error lights at the PLCs

                 41. Make sure all switches are in the operational positions.

-                42. Pull out all E-Stops.

-                43. Close all safety gates and guards.

-                44. Make sure air is on that hydraulic pumps are running, that there is oil in the tank, or that there is steam pressure.

-                45. Make sure that all other interlocked machines are powered on and sending an ok signal to faulting machine.
-(Think ice cube relay on prefeeder to Prime3.
-Think red boxes under conveyor.)

-                46. Clear the machine, power down, exercise overloads (especially those with aux contacts) and restart.

-                47. Check that Contactor or solenoid is not getting signal.

 10. Glue Systems: